jsquyres/ompi/docs/general_notes.rst

 * uGNI is a Cray library for communicating over the Gemini and Aries interconnects.

-* The OpenFabrics Enterprise Distribution (OFED) software package v1.0 will not work properly with Open MPI v1.2 (and later) due to how its Mellanox InfiniBand plugin driver is created.
-The problem is fixed with OFED v1.1 (and later).

-* The use of ``fork()`` with Libiverbs-based networks (i.e., the UCX PML) is only partially supported, and only on Linux kernels >= v2.6.15 with ``libibverbs`` v1.1 or later (first released as part of OFED v1.2), per restrictions imposed by the OFED network stack.

 * Linux ``knem`` support is used when the ``sm`` (shared memory) BTL is compiled with knem support (see the ``--with-knem`` configure option) and the ``knem`` Linux module is loaded in the running kernel.
 If the